technoon-org/technoon.org/ainoon/lesson_2/tutorial.md

 ## Providing more knowledge

-What if we ask it for information about TechNoon it doesn't have the answer for?
+What if we ask it for information about TechNoon that it doesn't have the answer for?

 ```
 List the available TechNoon courses
 ```

+It won't give a very helpful response.

 Let's give it more detailed knowledge!

 1. In a new tab, open [technoon.org/ainoon](https://technoon.org/ainoon)
 2. Download the [`technoon_knowledge.txt`](https://technoon.org/ainoon/lesson_2/technoon_knowledge.txt)
-   * Or share it with everyone in chat.
+   * *Or share it with everyone in chat*
 3. Open the file and have a quick read
    * It contains lots of information about TechNoon courses
 4. From Chatbase, open **Sources -> Files** from the sidebar